Supreme Court chews on Jack Daniel’s dog toy dispute

-WASHINGTON (AP) — The Supreme Court is hearing a spirited dispute Wednesday between whiskey maker Jack Daniel’s and the manufacturer of a squeaking dog toy that parodies the liquor’s bottle and label.
+WASHINGTON — The Supreme Court is hearing a spirited dispute Wednesday between whiskey maker Jack Daniel’s and the manufacturer of a squeaking dog toy that parodies the liquor’s bottle and label.

-The question for the court has to do with whether the toy makers infringed on Jack Daniel’s trademarks.
+The question for the court has to do with whether the toy’s maker infringed on Jack Daniel’s trademarks.

 Arizona-based VIP Products produces the Bad Spaniels toy.
 While the original bottle has the words “Old No. 7 brand” and “Tennessee Sour Mash Whiskey,” the parody proclaims: “The Old No. 2 on Your Tennessee Carpet.”
 The original bottle notes it is 40% alcohol by volume.
 The parody features a dog’s face and says it’s “43% Poo by Vol.” and “100% Smelly.”